Testausserveri/testitapahtuma-background/README.md

 **Running It**

 Run the simple web server to serve the files with `node server`.
-Then allow the insecure page to access the microphone in your btowser's settings for the specific page.
+Then allow the insecure page to access the microphone in your browser's settings for the specific page.
 This is often required for insecure origins.

 **License (MIT)**